MeghanaDutta/DeSeq2_workflow/README.md

 #### Repository Structure:
 - `data/`: Contains the processed data used in the analysis.
 - `scripts/`: Includes R scripts used for data preprocessing, DESeq2 analysis, and visualization.
-- `results/`: Contains output files, such as tables of differentially expressed genes and plots.

 #### Future Work: